Winston Preparatory School

 Winston Preparatory School is an independent private school for students with learning differences (such as dyslexia, ADHD, and NVLD) in grades 4-12.
 The school has campuses in New York City; Suffolk County, New York; Norwalk, Connecticut; Whippany, New Jersey; and Marin, California.
 The organization also operates a post-secondary "Transitions" in New York City.

 Winston Preparatory School is chartered by the State of New York and is a member of ISAAGNY, NYSAIS, NEASC, and NAIS.
 The New York School is accredited by NYSAIS and NEASC.
 The organization also has a research and public outreach division called the Winston Innovation Lab.

-Learning Support Center

-The Learning Support Center offers academic support, speech and language therapy and educational assistance for adults and K-12 students.
-Sessions take place after-school.